 Why You Should Never Compete on Price

-Many business owners try to compete by selling at the “lowest price”.
-But it’s a tactic that rarely creates a competitive advantage.
+Many business owners try to compete by selling at the lowest price.
+But this tactic rarely creates a competitive advantage.
 In fact, it often works against you.

 The idea of niching down is to target a specific market segment.
 This strategy creates the belief that you’re better qualified to serve the niche.

-Think about it: if someone specializes in serving people like you, they’re more likely to understand the problems you face.
+Think about it: if someone specializes in serving people like you, they’re likely to understand your problems.
 You’re also more inclined to believe they are better qualified to provide a solution.

-While choosing a specific niche can pay dividends, it can be a mistake if you do it for the wrong reasons.
+While choosing a specific niche can pay dividends, it doesn’t always work.

 Some business owners choose a segment because they think it will be lucrative.
-But, then, they find out later that it isn’t as profitable as they had hoped.
-So now, they have to reposition themselves in another niche.
+But, they find out later that it isn’t as profitable as they had hoped.
+So they must then reposition themselves in another niche.

 In many ways, this is like starting over.

-Niching down an effective way to create unique value but choose your market wisely when you do.
+Niching down is an effective way to create unique value.
+But, if you choose this strategy, select your target market wisely.

 Sustain a Competitive Advantage With Communication